 In 2010, Mr. Senator received the Social Justice Award from the American Civil Liberties Union for his work in leading litigation to protect farm workers from unsafe work conditions.
 In 2013, Mr. Senator received Public Counsel’s Pro Bono Award for Impact Litigation for his continued work on this issue.
 Mr. Senator has also received the Western Law Center For Disability Rights' Pro Bono Award for leading litigation to further the rights of individuals with disabilities.

-- Solvay Pharmaceuticals in the United States Supreme Court in the recent FTC v.
-Actavis case, in which the Court determined the appropriate level of antitrust scrutiny for so-called “reverse payment” settlements of pharmaceutical patent litigation and rejected the FTC’s proposed presumption of illegality for those settlements.
+- Solvay Pharmaceuticals in the U.S. Supreme Court in FTC v.
+Actavis, in which the Court determined the appropriate level of antitrust scrutiny for so-called “reverse payment” settlements of pharmaceutical patent litigation and rejected the FTC’s proposed presumption of illegality for those settlements.

 - Universal Music in obtaining government approval for its acquisition of EMI, as well as in federal antitrust litigation regarding Minimum Advertised Pricing policies.

-- Shell Oil Company in defense of antitrust challenges to gasoline pricing and joint ventures, including obtaining a unanimous decision of the United States Supreme Court in Shell's favor.
+- Shell Oil Company in defense of antitrust challenges to gasoline pricing and joint ventures, including obtaining a unanimous decision of the U.S. Supreme Court in Shell's favor.

 - AbbVie Inc., formerly Abbott Laboratories, in: